The 16 Best Inspirational Books for Women to read in 2023

 It's just so so amazing to read because the poems are written in such an emotional and such a powerful way like you really feel the emotions of this girl and it's just a fantastic book so if you're into young adult fiction and you're into like coming of age stories then I highly recommend the port x because it was just absolutely fabulous.

 Year of Yes: How to Dance It Out, Stand In the Sun and Be Your Own Person by Shonda Rhimes

 When it comes to the name Sanda Rhimes, some people may not be familiar with it, but when it comes to the American drama "Grey Intern", many people know it, even if they haven't watched it, at least they have heard of it.
 Sanda Lemes is the screenwriter and producer of "Grey Intern".
 Lemes's works include "Private Clinic", "Scandal", "Immunity", etc., and can be regarded as a successful person in Hollywood.

-Enter the 'Year of Yes', her first book details how her entire life changed when she committed to saying yes to everything for one year.
-Rhimes tells you that money, power and honor do not equal self-love and acceptance.
+Enter the 'Year of Yes, her first book details how her entire life changed when she committed to saying yes to everything for one year.
+Rhimes tells you that money, power, and honor do not equal self-love and acceptance.
 Her reason behind saying no to things that scared her is what makes her witty, human and relatable.
-We sometimes simply didn't know we were worthy of yes especially when were brought up instilling with making small of ourselves and being humble.
+We sometimes simply didn't know we were worthy of yes especially when were brought up instilled in making small of ourselves and being humble.

 As I said I am not a fan of 'chicken soup' books, so I can not say I like this book very much.
 So I go through it really fast and the most important thing about this book is cliché all over again which is when you understand that you deserve good things, saying no to the bad things becomes so much easier.